 You’re never just a data engineer, programmer, analyst, or architect.
 These roles are often overlapping and agile in terms of their scope.
 Several data science functions work together to build frameworks, develop software, and create ML algorithms.
 Data science offers professionals opportunities to move into leadership roles, consultant roles, and analyst roles in various industries.

-Junior/Entry-level Roles in Data Scientist Careers (Experience: 1-4 years)
+Junior/Entry-level Roles in Data Science (Experience: 1-4 years)

 #1: Data Science Intern